marcauberer/simple-settings/README.md

 As you can see, this works for the types `String`, `Int`, `Boolean`, `Float`, `Long`, `StringSet`.

 ### Retrieval as LiveData
-Furthermore, the library offers the possibility to observe preference values as LiveData as follows:
+Furthermore, the library offers a feature to observe preference values as LiveData as follows:
 ```kotlin
 getPrefObserver( "listpreference", Observer<String> { value ->
     textField.text = value